-Child support is money provided by one parent to the other to help with a child’s upkeep, calculated using the New York State child support calculator.
+Child support is money provided by one parent to the other to help with a child’s upkeep after a divorce or separation, calculated using the New York State child support calculator.
 In NYS, child support pays for things like the kid’s health insurance and medical expenditures, as well as academic fees and even childcare while the custodial parent is at work or school.
 The parent who spends the shortest amount of effort with the child is usually the one who pays the other parent.
 The salaries of both parents are used to compute average child support.
 Any child support order, on the other hand, takes into account what each parent is able to contribute.

 How Is Child Support Calculated in New York?